andykdy/CPSC427-VAPE/final-game.md

 ## Between-level state
 Was originally planned to show some interesting information, but currently just shows "Level n completed, press enter to continue" to add a break in-between levels

+## Text Rendering
+Truetype font rendering was added using stb_truetype.

+## PhysFS
+PhysFS integration was added to allow assets to be packaged into an archive to hide them from the user, but still be accessible at runtime.

 # Milestone Components

 ## User Testing